 Prize for Resolution of the Poincaré Conjecture Awarded to Dr. Grigoriy Perelman

 March 18, 2010.
-The Clay Mathematics Institute (CMI) announces today that Dr.
+The Clay Mathematics Institute (CMI) announces today that Dr. Grigoriy Perelman of St. Petersburg, Russia, is the recipient of the Millennium

 - Birch and Swinnerton-Dyer Conjecture

 - Hodge Conjecture

 - Navier-Stokes Equations